LordBodoni/blockchain-developer-bootcamp-final-project/README.md

 - A gets 0 , B gets 25 , C gets 0 (dealer gets 5 Eur)

 The player that decide to split doesn’t know if the other player will also split, or will steal.

+Work flow

+1. User 1 sends money to the escrow
+2. User 2 sends money to the escrow
+3. User 3 sends money to the escrow
+4. Escrow realize there are ennough players to play and starts the game
+5. 2 players are selected, one is not
+6. count down of 1.30 mins is started
+7. 2 players have to select either split or steal
+8. outcome is revealed and money are sent to
+   1. players
+   2. game trasury